 TransactionCurrency = Distinct(FactExchangeRate[TransactionCurrency])

 The ReportCurrency table will be used to create the slicer in the report that allows us to select the currency.
 The other 2 tables will allow us to get the correct Exchange rate for the each sales transaction using date and currency.
 This means that for each row in the factsales tables we filter down to 3 rows in the FactExchangerate table based on the date and currency relationship.
 Now based on the ReportCurrency slicer we filter it down to a single row thus leaving us with the Exchange rate we need.
 The problem here of course is that we need to do this on the fly because for each day we might have transactions using multiple currencies so we need to take that into account.
+Make sure you don’t use the currency and dates from the fact tables in your visual, pick the values from the dimensions otherwise the filters will not be applied correctly.

 We can do that using DAX, I start with getting the factor to calculate the exchange rate: